QuantumNuke75/Unofficial-Modding-Guide/_posts/2022-07-19-batchfiles.md

 categories: [General Information]
 tags: [batch]
 pin: true
-desc: Various options for batch files to extract games files or to create a .pak file.
+description: Various options for batch files to extract games files or to create a .pak file.
 ---

 ## Batch Files